 When Should You See A Vet?

-If you think your German Shepherd is overweight and you are concerned for their health and overall well-being, you should start to change their diet and exercise routines immediately.
+If you think your German Shepherd is overweight and you are concerned for their health and overall well-being, you should immediately change their diet and exercise routines.
 Most of the time, you won’t need a veterinarian’s help to fix the issue.
 However, there are a few reasons that may require you to pick up the phone.

 When Your Dogs Quality of Life is Impacted in a Negative Way